-Pathway USA is a collaborative program between the University of South Alabama and select partner community colleges- Bishop State Community College, Faulkner State and Mississippi Gulf Coast Community College.
+Pathway USA is a collaborative program between the University of South Alabama and select partner community colleges- Bishop State Community College, Coastal Alabama Community College and Mississippi Gulf Coast Community College.
 This program provides a smooth transition for students to transfer to South.
 While students are attending the community college, they have access to a USA Transfer Advisor, on campus resources to support academic success, attend Jaguar home athletic events and much more.

 WHY 75,000 DEGREES

 By 2020, 65% of jobs will require post-secondary education and training.

 While graduation rates are on the rise, only 39% of students are attending college and 1/3 of them enroll in remedial courses.

 Only 30.98% of Mobile citizens have a degree or credential.

 To fulfill the 30.6% future job growth projected over the next 10 years, we must create 5,000 degrees/credential every year thru 2030.

 The demand for physical skills has continued to decline over time.
 The workforce demands employees with Judgement/decision making, analytic, communications and administration skills.

 * Remedial Education